memseer/docs.memseer.com/docs/guides/data_management.md

 ![](../../assets/images/guides/data_management/import_records_category_name.png)

-On the bottom right click "Import", select file (example: `Miata GT.json`) and in a second you will see the populated records.
+On the bottom right click on either "Import & Replace" or "Import & Add" (depending on what is preferred), select file (example: `Miata GT.json`) and in a second you will see the populated records.
+Then click "Save".

+#### Note: Import & Replace Vs Import & Add

+"Import & Replace" allows to import the records while replacing the current records in the category.
+"Import & Add" allows a "top up" to the current records.
+Or an import to the current records without deleting any current records.
+This may allow for duplicates.

 ![](../../assets/images/guides/data_management/import_records_import_button.png)